bessarabov/f2p/README.md

 and excluding files under .git/

 positional arguments:
   FILE_OR_DIR           Can be specified zero or more times.
-Files are output as-is;
+Files are output
-               directories are searched recursively for text UTF-8 files, respecting .gitignore
+                        as-is; directories are searched recursively for text UTF-8 files, respecting .gitignore

 optional arguments:
-  -h, --help   show this help message and exit
+  -h, --help            show this help message and exit --to {clipboard,stdout}
+                        Destination for output.
+Default is clipboard (macOS pbcopy)
 ```